 Debra Marie Barnhart

-As a full time artist living in Duluth Georgia, Barnhart’s home away from home is her studio at Tannery Row Artist Colony in Buford, Georgia.
+As a full time artist living in Suwanee, Georgia, Debra’s home away from home is her studio at Tannery Row Artist Colony in Buford, Georgia.
 Located in an historic tannery building that dates back to 1897, the colony is a collective of 21 artists working in a variety of media.
-The colony has a gallery where the group regularly exhibits their artwork.
-Prior to having a studio at Tannery Row, Barnhart maintained a studio on Carlyle Street in Norcross, Georgia in a building operated by Kudzu Art Zone, a non-profit association serving Georgia artists.
+The colony has galleries where the group regularly exhibits their artwork.
+Prior to having a studio at Tannery Row, Debra maintained a studio on Carlyle Street in Norcross, Georgia in a building operated by Kudzu Art Zone, a non-profit association serving Georgia artists.
 She is a past president of Kudzu Art Zone and is still a member there.
-She is also a member of Atlanta Printmakers Studio and the Hudgens Center for the Arts in Duluth, Georgia, where she produces ceramic sculpture.

-Barnhart was born in Plainfield, New Jersey where she spent most of her life until she moved to Georgia 15 years ago.
+Debra was born in Plainfield, New Jersey where she spent most of her life until she moved to Georgia in 2001.
 A large part of her adult life in the north was spent working in the advertising industry in New York City where she was a media buyer for three different advertising agencies in Manhattan.
 The artist’s 16 years in New York allowed her to gain exposure to some of the most renowned galleries, museums and art schools in the world.
 She was a regular visitor to the Museum of Modern Art and the Metropolitan Museum of Art.
 She took several painting classes at the Art Students League, studied at Parsons School of Design as well.
 Eventually her love for the visual arts led her to pursue a degree in art.
 In 1999 she earned of Master of Arts in Fine Arts from Montclair State University.
-The artist has continued her education with courses at Atlanta Printmakers Studio and Penland School of Arts and Crafts in North Carolina, where the she took weeklong courses in 2007, 2014 and 2017.
+The artist has continued her education with courses at Atlanta Printmakers Studio and Penland School of Arts and Crafts in North Carolina, where the she took weeklong courses in 2007, 2014, 2017 and 2019.

 “My first memory of making art dates back to when I was seven years old.
 We were visiting my mother’s sister, Aunt Rita, in West Orange, New Jersey.
 I sat in the grass in the backyard under a Chestnut tree and drew a portrait of my Uncle Phil.
 Uncle Phil had been the victim of a factory accident in previous years and so he lost an eye and wore a prosthetic.
 I remember my family being in awe of the drawing, which definitely resembled Uncle Phil, prosthetic eye and all.
 I had no understanding of shading but I did have an understanding of line and the human face.
 The attention I got was a contributing factor to me drawing even more.
 As I grew older I did drawings of celebrities from fan magazines.
 I have always been fascinated with the human form.”

-“Making art on a computer is not just a matter of pressing a button, says Barnhart.
+“Making art on a computer is not just a matter of pressing a button, says Debra.
 “I can spend between 12 and 20 hours on a digital painting.
-Since my work is photography based, it requires taking the right photograph, processing it, preparing the Citra Solv background, and then photographing or scanning it.
+Since my work is photography based, it requires taking the right photograph, processing it, preparing a unique background, and then photographing or scanning it.
 I tweak the digital file endlessly (and somewhat compulsively) until I reach what I call an ‘Ah ha” moment.”
 Each digital painting has its own unique process, so there is no one set formula for achieving the result I want.
 And often I don’t know what result I want to achieve until I see it on the screen.”

-Barnhart says her influences are Gauguin for the color and the spirituality as well as the German artist Anselm Kiefer.
-"I feel that I am also heavily influenced by Far Eastern art," says Barnhart.
+Debra says her influences are Gauguin for the spirituality of his work as well as the German artist Anselm Kiefer.
+"I feel that I am also heavily influenced by Far Eastern art," says Debra.
 "One of the most interesting classes I took while earning my graduate degree was Far Eastern Art History.
 The course tracked the path of Buddhism throughout the far East.
 It also dealt with Hinduism and Shintoism."

-Barnhart traveled back to Rome and Venice in 2014; at that time she visited Sicily and Malta as well.
+Debra traveled back to Rome and Venice in 2014; at that time she visited Sicily and Malta as well.
 In 2015 she spent a week in Cuba with a group of artists.
 “Havana has for years had a very vibrant visual arts culture,” she says.
 “We met some amazing artists and visited some incredible studios.”
 Debra went on a safari in South Africa in 2017 and to Ireland in 2018.
 "My trip to South Africa on safari stands out as one of the most amazing times of my life.
 The photos of the animals I took while I was in South Africa, became a body of work that occupied me for two years."